Large Scale Visual Food Recognition: Related Work

 In the earlier years, various hand-crafted features, such as color, texture and SIFT are utilized for food recognition \cite{Yang-FR-CVPR2010,Bossard-Food101-ECCV2014,Martinel2016A}.
 In the deep learning era, because of its powerful capacity of feature representation, more and more works resort to different deep networks for food recognition \cite{Martinel-WSR-WACV2018,Qiu-MDFR-BMVC2019,Doyen-FoodAI-KDD2019,Parneet-FoodX251-CVPRW2019}.
 For example, Qiu \textit{et al.}~\cite{Qiu-MDFR-BMVC2019} propose a PAR-Net to mine discriminative food regions to improve the performance of classification.
 There are also some recent works on few-shot food recognition~\cite{Zhao-FL-WACV2021,Shuqiang-FSFR-TOMM2020}.
 For example, Zhao \textit{et al.}~\cite{Zhao-FL-WACV2021} propose a fusion learning framework, which utilizes a graph convolutional network to capture inter-class relations between image representations and semantic embeddings of different categories for both few-shot and many-shot food recognition.
 In addition, there are many works~\cite{Beijbom-MeMa-WACV2015,Zhou_FGIC_CVPR2016,Min-IGCMAN-ACMMM2019,XuRuihan-GMDR-TMM2015,Horiguchi-PCFIR-TMM2018}, which introduce additional context information, e.g., GPS and ingredient information to improve the recognition performance.
 For example, Zhou \textit{et al.} \cite{Zhou_FGIC_CVPR2016} mine rich relationships among ingredients and restaurant information through the bi-partite graph for food recognition.
 Min \textit{et al.}~\cite{Min-IGCMAN-ACMMM2019} utilize ingredients as additional supervised signal to localize multiple informative regions and fused these regional features into the final representation for recognition.
 Different from these works, considering the characteristics of food images, we adopt one progressive training strategy to learn comprehensive and multiple local features, and further utilize self-attention to incorporate richer contexts with multiple scales to enhance local features.
+Like general object image analysis including recognition, detection and segmentation, in addition to food recognition, there are also some works on food image detection and segmentation towards more accurate nutritional information extraction\cite{Aguilar2018Grab,ege2019new}.
+However, they are still under slow progress for the lack of food-relevant datasets and complex ingredient distributions in food images.